pboivin/filament-peek/docs/page-previews.md

 Opening and closing the preview modal does not update the record in the database, the form state is unchanged.

-## Using the Preview Modal with Blade Views
+## Using the Preview Modal on Edit pages

 In your `Edit` page, start by adding the `HasPreviewModal` trait: